baking-bad/tzkt/Mvkt.Api/Swagger/TaquitoExt.md

-MvKT extension for the [Taquito](https://tezostaquito.io/) library can significantly speed up your application by reducing the number of requests made to a Tezos node.
+MvKT extension for the [Taquito](https://tezostaquito.io/) library can significantly speed up your application by reducing the number of requests made to a Mavryk node.
 Instead, most of the queries are routed through MvKT API which is much more scalable.
 The best thing is that you don't have to change anything in your code (almost).

 ## Installation